Studio

 Revoking a Token

 Tokens have no expiration date or policy.
-If you ever forget your token, think it may have been compromised or simply wish to change them regularly for increased security:
+If you ever forget any of your tokens, think it may have been compromised or simply wish to change them regularly for increased security:

 1. Login to Nuxeo Online Services,

-4. Generate new token(s) and update any impacted configuration.
+4. Generate new token(s) (see the Creating a Token section) and update any impacted configuration.